Police: Woman struck, killed by Mack truck

 Woman struck, killed by Mack truck in East Hills, police say

-A 77-year-old woman driving an Audi died in East Hills after her car was hit by an eastbound Mack truck hauling a semitrailer on the Long Island Expressway's south service road on Friday afternoon, Nassau police said on Saturday.
+A 77-year-old woman driving an Audi died Friday in East Hills after her car was hit by an eastbound Mack truck hauling a semitrailer on the Long Island Expressway's south service road, Nassau police said on Saturday.

 The 36-year-old man behind the wheel of the 2005 truck, which was hauling a 2004 Spectra Marine semitrailer, suffered a head laceration and was taken to a hospital, police said.